5 Ideas for What to Write In A Featured Wedding Blog Post

 1. Describe Your Couple

-This one may be the most obvious (and most wedding vendors are doing this already), but it’s important—Describe the couple and their personalities.
+This one may be the most obvious (and most wedding vendors are doing this already), but it does set the stage—Describe the couple and their personalities.

 You want readers to get a sense for the couple immediately so they can see themselves as similar and really spark their attention.
 Or, they can recognize that this couple isn’t quite their cup of tea.